-13. The chairperson of the board plays a crucial role in the proper functioning of the board.
+- 15. The chairperson of the board plays a crucial role in the proper functioning of the board.
 He or she provides leadership to the board and is responsible for the board's effective overall functioning.
-The chairperson should possess the requisite experience, competencies and personal qualities in order to fulfil these responsibilities.

-- 14. In a smaller, less complex, owner-managed institution, a single person may fulfil the roles of both chairperson and chief executive.
-However, the person holding both roles should remember that the responsibilities of chairperson and chief executive are distinct, and should be viewed separately.2 - 15.
-In the case of a larger, more complex institution, ideally the role of chairperson will be filled by an independent non-executive director.
-In cases where the role of chairperson and chief executive are vested in the same person, the Authority expects that appropriate additional checks will be built into the board structure (e.g. by having a lead board member, senior independent board member or a similar position).
+The chairperson should possess the requisite experience, competencies and personal qualities in order to fulfil these responsibilities. - 16.
+In a smaller, owner-managed institution, a single person may fulfil the roles of both chairperson and chief executive.
+However, the person holding both roles should remember that the responsibilities of chairperson and chief executive are distinct, and should be viewed separately.2 In cases in which the role of chairperson and chief executive are vested in the same person, the Authority expects that appropriate additional checks will be built into the board structure.